Sarath Fonseka: Eelam War III

-Suicide bomb attack
+Suicide bomb attack and attempted assassination

 On 25 April 2006, Lt.
 General Fonseka survived an LTTE suicide bomb attack on his unarmored staff car by a pregnant LTTE operative named Anoja Kugenthirarasah who infiltrated Army Headquarters by attending the regular maternity clinic provided for civilians at the military hospital.
 Fonseka was gravely wounded in the attack along with his ADC; while nine others, including members of his security detail were killed.
 The General was rushed to the Colombo General Hospital within minutes.
 This had been possible because the attack took place next to the Army Hospital and therefore an ambulance was at hand.
 Fonseka was conscious upon admittance and had communicated with his officers and the doctors.
 The general, who was unconscious following emergency surgery, was put on a ventilator and regained consciousness on 30 April 2006.
 He was later transferred to the military hospital at Army Headquarters and subsequently flown to Singapore for medical treatment.
 Years later, in 2016 Fonseka requested President Maithripala Sirisena to take steps towards releasing the person imprisoned in connection with his attempted assassination.